jonascript/htmlgoddess/README.md

 ## To Do
 - add: style chooser on create.
-- add: warning message for user if they try to print when docs has been edited manually.
 - add: "host" command.
 - task: Find good spell checker.
 - bug: cli.action still outputing to console during tests.